 1. Non-staining Formula

-Harris Bed Bug Killer won’t stain your clothes, fabrics or linen.
-In addition, the spray formula won’t damage furniture finished despite leaving a residue that’ll be active for long.
+Harris Bed Bug Killer won’t stain your clothes, fabrics, or linen.
+The spray formula won’t damage furniture finished despite leaving a residue that’ll be active for long.

 2. Suitable for Indoor and Outdoor Spraying

 This product will kill bed bugs excellently for both your outdoor and indoor spaces.

 However, Harris Bed Bug Killer is more effective in controlling bed bugs in indoor spaces where roaches tend to create their safe havens.

 3. Liquid Spray formula